multitudes/multitudes/README.md

 I am a Junior iOS developer based in Berlin.
 Love to code in Swift and currently learning SwiftUI.

-Here is a link to my iOS [portfolio](https://github.com/multitudes/portfolio/blob/master/README.md)
+Here is a link to my iOS [portfolio](https://github.com/multitudes/portfolio/blob/master/README.md).
+You can follow me on [Twitter](https://twitter.com/wrmultitudes).

 I love cycling and good coffee.
-You can follow me on [Twitter](https://twitter.com/wrmultitudes)

 If you can't get enough of me I collected some more links [here:](https://linktr.ee/LaurentBrusa)!
 <!--
 **multitudes/multitudes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.